[Internal Study Group Report] We held an introductory hands-on session on Terraform!

 • Explanation and practice of basic operations

-The first half of the session was classroom-based, and the second half was hands-on, with participants actually building a VPC and EC2 instance.
+The first half of the session consisted of lectures, while the second half was a hands-on session where participants actually built VPCs and EC2 instances.

-Many participants were amazed at how easily they could build and rebuild infrastructure using code through CLI operations.
+Many participants expressed surprise at the experience of easily building and rebuilding infrastructure using code through CLI operations.

 [Terraform Introduction Course] Overview of IaC and Terraform